laravel-enso/documentation/docs/packages/vue-datatable.md

 is an array of style configurations, with 2 sections:
 - `default`, array of classes, default is `['striped', 'hover', 'bordered', 'center']`, that are applied by default for all tables.
 Note that you should set only one alignment specific class in the default.
 - `mapping`, array of configurations for the styles.
 While designed for/with Bulma, you may specify here custom classes in order to personalize your tables
+- `highlight`, string, default is `has-background-info`, class which is applied for highlighted rows
 #### export
 is an array of configuration options for exporting the contents of a file.
 Note: The export process takes into account your current sorting and filtering.
 Available options:
 - `path`, string, folder where the temporary export file is saved, default `exports`.
 This folder is expected to reside in `storage/app`